karsayan2357/Expository-Writings/README.md

 # Scribes-Scribbles
-A repository where I shall put all my Scribe and Scribble files in LaTeX.
+A repository where I shall put all my Scribes and expository writings in LaTeX.